Academic Misconduct

 The reporting described below is for resolved cases and designated reporters only.
 Faculty seeking to file an initial charge of academic misconduct should speak with their Chair or Director for information about how to proceed.

-To ensure the accuracy and integrity of our records, Schools not already using Maxient for case management are required to report resolved cases of academic misconduct (see link in sidebar), consistent with USRR requirements.
+Schools not using Maxient for case management are required to report resolved cases of academic misconduct (see link in sidebar), consistent with USRR requirements.
 Academic Affairs strongly encourages reporting of resolved cases as soon as a case is closed.
 Otherwise, the final deadlines for reporting are as follows:

 - Fall semester cases - February 1